purpleprotocol/purplecoin/ROADMAP.md

     - [x] OP `0x1e` Ceil - Returns the smallest integer less than or equal to the float/decimal.
     - [x] OP `0x1f` IsNaN - Pushes `1` to the top of the stack if the float is NaN.
 Otherwise pushes `0`.
     - [x] OP `0x20` IsInfinite - Pushes `1` to the top of the stack if the float is infinite.
 Otherwise pushes `0`.
+    - [x] OP `0x21` Ln - Pops a term from the top of the stack, performs the natural logarithm, and pushes it back on the stack.
+    - [x] OP `0x22` Exp - Pops a term from the top of the stack, performs `e^x` and pushes the term to the top of the stack.
     - [x] OP `0x23` Hash160Var - Pushes a `Hash160` onto the stack
     - [x] OP `0x24` Hash256Var - Pushes a `Hash256` onto the stack
     - [x] OP `0x25` Hash512Var - Pushes a `Hash512` onto the stack